 One of the major challenges of Islamic Finance is to create new products and services for its clients.
 Product innovation and enhancement is an important aspect for the development and growth of the industry.
 It is estimated that 50% of the customers in GCC have a preference for Islamic banking products as long as they offered equal value and are competitively priced.
-Majority of GCC citizens are estimated to belong to the 50% segment.
+The majority of GCC citizens are estimated to belong to the 50% segment.

 – Understanding the rules governing the contract: When all parties in the contract are defined and the nature of the contract recognized, that will help the Shariah scholars to have a proper understanding of the product and design the right structure for that product.
 Applying and maintaining Islamic rules for the new product, so that the product will take Islamic taste and flavor.

-– The process flow of product is not defined and the parties involved in the product are not clearly identified.
+– The process flow of the product is not defined and the parties involved in the product are not clearly identified.

 – Many of the new products have no clarity on how profit is generated and calculated, and how the flow of funds is traced between the lender and the borrower.
-Some of the new products have not specified the nature of the transactions that will take place and whether they fall under investment, financing or deposit.
+Some of the new products have not specified the nature of the transactions that will take place and whether they fall under investment, financing, or deposit.

-– Some of the product developers have no knowledge on Islamic Fiqh and rules, and they don’t know the framework of the Islamic contracts.
-The product development process should be governed by very prominent parameters, standards and framework to ensure that a proper product is introduced in the market.
-In order to best meet the needs of this particular market segment, Islamic financial institutions need to fully understand the importance of product development.
+– Some of the product developers do not know Islamic Fiqh and rules, and they don’t know the framework of the Islamic contracts.
+The product development process should be governed by very prominent parameters, standards, and frameworks to ensure that a proper product is introduced in the market.
+To best meet the needs of this particular market segment, Islamic financial institutions need to fully understand the importance of product development.

 Originally published on www.gulf-times.com